NAIA men's outdoor track and field championship

-The NAIA Men's Outdoor Track and Field Championship is the annual track meet to determine the national champions of NAIA men's outdoor track and field in the United States and Canada.
+The NAIA men's outdoor track and field championship is the annual track meet to determine the national champions of NAIA men's outdoor track and field in the United States and Canada.
 It has been held annually since 1952.

-The most successful program has been Azusa Pacific, with 15 NAIA national titles (APU has subsequently joined the NCAA).
+The most successful program has been Azusa Pacific, with fifteen NAIA national titles.
+Among active NAIA programs, Life have the most, with six.

-The current champions are Madonna and Doane, This is the first time ever in NAIA History that there was Co-National Champions.
+The current champions are British Columbia, who won their third national title in 2025.